Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Computation of the Impacts

 \section{Computation of the Impacts}

-\citet{LeSagePace:2009} study how changes in the covariates in one area will affect the response in other areas, and they consider different types of {\em impacts} to measure these effects.
-For the linear models presented in Section \ref{sec:spateco}, impacts can be defined as
+Impacts are related to how changes in the covariates in one area will affect the response in other areas, and there are different types of {\em impacts} to measure these effects.
+As \citet[][Section 2.7]{LeSagePace:2009} explain, impacts appear because a change of the value of a covariate in a region will affect not only the region itself (direct impact) but also other regions indirectly (indirect impact).